web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 // ↳ 11155111n
 ```

-External providers can also be configured to use API tokens and custom hosts, as in the following example:
+External providers can also be configured to use account tokens and custom hosts, as in the following example:

 ```js
 import { Web3 } from "web3";